Prepare, Prepare, Prepare,

 Being a professional means being prepared and it shows to those around you especially those paying your fee.
 Even though you may not use all the points below be aware of those you do need and create your own checklist.
 You may have others you specifically need to add.
 Please comment below so we can help each other in future.

 Get the details, decide how you are to get there, public transport?
 The time it takes, car?
 What about parking as well as time?
 Plane even more details getting to the airport, tickets.
 Who is paying?

 Is there a contract or agreement to be filled out and signed?
-Are there certain requirements needed before completion ( Insurance details), Are you requiring certain conditions?
-What are the terms for payment?
+Are there certain requirements needed before completion ( Insurance details)?
+Are you requiring certain conditions?
+What are the terms of payment?